nekonaute/pogobot/README.md

 - The user space is called by a command inside the bootloader.
 It contains your code and a gateware.

 Tools corresponds to the differents tools used around the robot.

+### Softawre API
+The robot API is described inside [pogodocs.md](pogodocs.md). <br> Most of the information is contained inside pogolib/pogobot.h but if you want to go deeper, the best is to browse pogolib and pogobios.

 ### Hardware schematic
 Here you can find the global view of the hardware.